That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 Level 2: the optimisers (once the basics are routine)

-- The GOOD. bread (recipe below) with avocado or egg
+- The GOOD.
+Bread (recipe below) with avocado or egg

-- Or the GOOD. granola with yoghurt and protein powder (recipe below)
+- Or the GOOD.
+Granola with yoghurt and protein powder (recipe below)

 - Chromium: helps your cells become more sensitive to insulin